INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 .. note::
 - **Cov** is considered only above a minimum **Depth** threshold.
 By default, this threshold is set to 1 for ONT data, and to 2 for Illumina data.
-- Secondary mappings mappings are suppressed during the re-mapping step.
-However, for ONT, reads suppress supplementary alignments are not suppressed (split or chimeric alignments), since these can be informative.
+- For ONT, secondary mappings are suppressed during the re-mapping step.
+However, supplementary alignments (split or chimeric alignments) are not suppressed , since these can be informative.
 This behaviour can result in higher coverage than the number of reads mapped.